 Lyndon B. Johnson National Historical Park, Johnson City, Texas

-An hour's drive west of Austin sits Johnson's famed ranch.
-The 36th president occupied it with his family as a boy, beginning in 1913.
-At the time, many residents living in this rural corner of Texas didn't have electricity or indoor plumbing in their homes.
-That later compelled Johnson to introduce programs designed to help fellow U.S. citizens who were living in similar circumstances.
+An hour's drive west of Austin sits Johnson's famed ranch, which the 36th president occupied with his family as a boy beginning in 1913.
+At the time, many residents living in this rural corner of Texas didn't have electricity or indoor plumbing in their homes, which later compelled Johnson to introduce programs designed to help fellow U.S. citizens who were living in similar circumstances.
 This includes his famous "war on poverty" legislation, which he discussed during his State of the Union Address in 1964.

-Visitors can experience the 1,570-acre property in person, which includes Johnson's boyhood home, stockyards, farmhouse and the family gravesites for both LBJ and his wife, Lady Bird Johnson.
+Visitors can experience the 1,570-acre property, which includes Johnson's boyhood home, stockyards, farmhouse and the family gravesites for LBJ and his wife, Lady Bird Johnson.

 Source URL: https://www.tweentribune.com/article/tween78/take-look-inside-these-six-presidential-homes/